OUR STRATEGIC PLAN

 Long term (3-10 years)

-- Developing a fund to fully cover costs for disadvantaged students - travel, training, equipment
+- Developing a fund to cover costs for disadvantaged students fully

-- Support and facilitate dynamic pathways into sustainable careers (including the arts) for young people
+- Support and facilitate dynamic pathways into sustainable careers in the arts for young people through internships, work placements, industry partnerships and employing alumni ourselves

 Being involved in RQP programmes has a wide range of benefits for rangatahi, schools, whānau and the wider community.
-We measure and report on these outcomes via school feedback, funding reporting, school case studies and stakeholder discussions.
+We measure outcomes through surveying students & schools, focus groups and case studies.

 For rangatahi

-- Students are exposed to different cultures, viewpoints and ideas - helps to develop deeper understanding and empathy for others
+- Empathy - students are exposed to different cultures, viewpoints and ideas - helping to develop a deeper understanding of others

 For schools